HieuNguyenVu/scully-personal-website/blog/reduce-your-loadtime.md

 ---

 Website load time is crucial for user experience, and for an SEO website, It is more important.
-I start to start to read about SEO after one of my brothers said: "Why don't you set sitemap to make better SEO?".
+I start to read about SEO after one of my brothers said: "Why don't you set sitemap to make better SEO?".
 Of course, It is not relevant to this topic too much.
 The true reason is when I test my SEO scores, it's so terrible.
 And because I usually use a super-fast internet connection, I don't notice that the loading time of my website is slow (Until I get bad SEO scores).

 ## I. Overview about my understanding